bwvoss/failure-patterns-essay/README.md

 I didn't explore it much further, but the error itself should probably be returned, and more exploration to the amount and format of the backtrace is another avenue for good ideas.

-The ```user_error_information``` just returns an error identifier, or ```eid```.
+The ```user_error_information``` just returns an an i18n key for internationalization.
 The user experience is up to the consumer, and higher up in the application.
-The error identifier protects the amount of information the server leaks while still telling the consumer what happened.
+Returning an internationalization key explicitly tells the reader that we are returning something for the user to see, and protects information leaks.

-Error configurations can be injected for custom error identifiers to be returned, when the consumer has specific instructions depending on the error.
+Error configurations can be injected for custom i18n keys to be returned, when the consumer has specific instructions depending on the error.

 This is messy, but I just try to find a pattern in the backtrace as a link to an eid.
 It will be hard to maintain in the future, but works for now.